 Materials and Dataset Creation

 To simulate a set of sentence responses, we first generated a list of five simple sentences to serve as the answer key.
 Next, to simulate a set of responses, sample data was generated for six participants, leading to a total of 30 observations.
-To capture response variability, we varied the amount of error within each response, such that some sentences included spelling error, inclusion of extra words, omission of words, and/or semantically similar words.
+To capture response variability, we varied the amount of error within each response, such that some sentences included spelling errors, inclusion of extra words, omission of words, and/or semantically similar words.
 The full sample dataset and all code used in the following example has been made available at https://osf.io/admyx/.

 Formatting and Loading the Dataset

 To view this example in R, use vignette("Sentence_Recall", package = "lrd".
 As with our cued recall example, the data will need a participant identifier, a trial identifier, the answer key, the participant’s answer, and any other grouping columns that may be present.
 The answer key can be stored separately from the participant answers, as the trial identifier will be used to merge them together.
 Unless sentence case is part of the requirements for the study, we would recommend normalizing all text to lowercase.
-In our example below, we’ve simulated extra whitespaces that a participant may use, which will be eliminated as part of the scoring function.
+In our example below, we simulated extra whitespaces that participants may use, which will be eliminated as part of the scoring function.